hide a term from the rewriter

 prints the result.
 In the case of a form that produces multiple

-does not print the values.
-This is most useful when ld
+ld does not print the values.
+This is most useful when ld is used

 to load a previously processed file.